Cambia lingua / Switch language: Italiano

 - 8 strawberries

 - 1 nectarine

 - 9 mint leaves

 For the vegan custard

-- In a saucepan, whisk together the milk, cornstarch, sugar, turmeric until well combined
+- In a saucepan off the heat, whisk together the milk, cornstarch, sugar, turmeric until well combined

-- Add the lemon zest, or thin lemon peel, making sure you only use the yellow part of the lemon, and not the white flesh under the skin.
+- Add thin lemon peel, making sure you only use the yellow part of the lemon, and not the white flesh under the skin.
 That part is bitter.

-- Set the sauce pan on high heat and bring to a simmer while whisking continuously.
+- Set the sauce pan on medium heat and bring to a simmer while whisking continuously.

 - Let cool the custard at room temperature.
 Whisk occasionally to prevent the formation of skin on the surface.
 If you want to cool it down faster, you can submerge the pan in cold water while whisking until the custard is cold.